Knowledge Hub

 Challenging the enforcement of an adjudicator’s decision

 Challenging an adjudicator’s decision – and its enforcement – should only be done following specialist legal advice.
 A successful challenge is rare.
 That’s because – as we have previously mentioned – an adjudicator’s decision is binding only until the dispute is litigated or arbitrated fully.
 To ensure the adjudication scheme remains effective, courts will go to some length to ensure enforcement.
-Furthermore, case law in this area demonstrates that enforcement will be sanctioned even where the adjudicator has made a factual mistake or has applied the law incorrectly.
+Additionally, case law in this area demonstrates that enforcement will be sanctioned, even where the adjudicator has made a factual mistake or has applied the law incorrectly.

 That said, it is possible for you to challenge a decision on the grounds that the adjudicator did not have jurisdiction or power to adjudicate; for example, if: